BertoDBQ/sentry-capacitor-ios-native-metadata-issue/README.md

 ## Overview

-This repo is a reproduction sample app for a feature request in [Sentry Capacitor](https://github.com/getsentry/sentry-capacitor).
+This repo is a reproduction sample app for a bug with IOS native metadata not included on JS errors in [Sentry Capacitor](https://github.com/getsentry/sentry-capacitor).

 The sample app uses the following libraries at these approximate versions